Industry Insights

 Key takeaways

-• The standalone Shopify Wholesale Channel was retired on April 30, 2024; there is nothing to sign up for anymore.
+• The standalone Shopify wholesale channel was retired on April 30, 2024; there is nothing to sign up for anymore.

 • It was replaced by B2B on Shopify, native wholesale features inside the normal Shopify admin.